 It wouldn’t be an Olympics without a figure skating controversy and Vancouver was no different.
 Evan Lysacek and Evgeny Plushenko were 1-2 after the short program, with the slimmest of margins separating them.
 In the free skate, Evan’s all around skating skills were enough to vault him to the gold medal, and Plushenko settled for silver.

-As we all know now, the battle didn’t end on the ice.
+The battle didn’t end on the ice.
 And while we won’t debate the ins and outs of the code of points here (suffice it to say that I think they both have nuggets of truth in their arguments), what we can take away from this experience is that your poise and grace under pressure – your ability to handle controversy – can define you in business.

-Do you crack under stress?
+- Do you crack under stress?

-Do you write or speak without thinking?
+- Do you write or speak without thinking?

-How do you respond when someone lashes out at you?
+- How do you respond when someone lashes out at you?